jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 Also useless: allowing Set but not allowing Get... if you can already write it, why not allow reading it?
 Is there any point to that?
 The important thing is write-protecting, or not access at all... but read-protecting, while you could write to it?
 It seems unlogical.

 That seems a whole lot of Get and Set purposes.
-In practice, the set up of a symbol’s system procedures is not that complicated.
-There’s a standard setup: the most usual system procedure setup.
+In practice, the set up of a symbol’s system commands is not that complicated.
+There’s a standard setup: the most usual system command setup.
 Only deviations from the standard are additionally denoted.